IVANLANGA/CMPG-323-Overview-42264634/README.md

 Project 5: Reporting and Data Visualization

 Documentation
-You can access the project documentation here.
+You can access the project documentation at this link: (link to be added)

 Branching Strategy
 We will use a simple but effective branching strategy for this project to ensure code quality and smooth collaboration.